The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Tip: You may need to adjust the transparency for the overlay color.

-Add a directional arrow, line, or text at the bottom of the first section to encourage visitors to view all the Index content.
+Add a directional arrow, line, or text at the bottom of the first section to encourage visitors to view all the Index Page content.
 Use the tweaks in the Index: Scroll Indicator section to add and style this indicator.

-Note: Currently the scroll indicator only displays on Regular Page sections.
+Tip: Currently the scroll indicator only displays on Regular Page sections.

-Index navigation provides a quick reference point for which section in the Index you're viewing.
+Index Page navigation provides a quick reference point for which section in the Index you're viewing.
 Clicking a circle or line in the navigation takes you to that section.

 Use the Style tweak in the Index: Navigation section to choose the style (Radio, Filled Dots, Faded Dots, Horizontal Lines, Vertical Lines, Expanding Horizontal Lines).
 Choose Style: None to hide the navigation.